 Are you interested in applying for a Discover credit card?
 You might be wondering what credit score you need to be eligible.
 In this article, we’ll break down the credit score requirements for Discover cards and provide tips on how to boost your chances of approval.

 Minimum Credit Score Requirement for Discover Cards

 The minimum credit score for most Discover credit cards is 670.
 This typically falls into the “good” credit score range, which means you have a decent chance of being approved for a card.

-However, you can get a secured credit card from Discover without a credit check.
-The Discover it Secured card is for people who want to build their credit history.
-It requires a security deposit which acts as your credit limit.
-You use the card just the same as you would use an unsecured credit card, then Discover reports your payment history to the three major credit bureaus.
+However, don’t worry if your credit score is below this threshold.
+Discover offers a secured credit card option without a credit check – the Discover it Secured card.
+This card is designed for individuals looking to build or rebuild their credit history.
+The card requires a security deposit, which will determine your credit limit.
+The card functions like a regular unsecured credit card, and Discover reports your payment history to the three major credit bureaus.

-There’s no guarantee that you will be approved for a credit card, regardless of how high your credit score is.
-Your credit score is probably the most important factor when considering your credit application.
-However, Discover also considers other factors such as your income, debt, and any negative items on your credit report.
+There’s no guarantee that you’ll be approved for a credit card, even if your credit score meets the minimum requirement.
+While your credit score is a significant factor in your credit application, Discover also considers other factors such as:

 How to Increase Your Chances of Getting Approved for a Discover Card

-They have over 18 years of experience and have removed over 7 million negative items for their clients in 2020 alone.
-So if you’re struggling with bad credit and want to increase the likelihood of getting approved for new credit, give them a call at (800) 220-0084 for a free credit consultation.
+With over 18 years of experience, Lexington Law has helped clients achieve over 6 million removals in 2021 alone.
+If you’re struggling with bad credit and want to increase your chances of getting approved for new credit, visit their website for a free credit consultation.